Alzheimer's drug shows promise in early results of study

 Eli Lilly and Co. also is developing a potential treatment, donanemab, that targets the protein.

-Shares of Cambridge, Massachusetts-based Biogen Inc. jumped 35% to $267.29 in Wednesday morning trading as the broader indexes edged higher.
+Shares of Cambridge, Massachusetts-based Biogen Inc. jumped 40% to close Wednesday at $276.61.
 The stock had largely tumbled since Aduhelm’s debut last year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.